plone/plone.recipe.zope2instance/README.txt

   bytes have been loaded into the cache.
 Defaults to 10% of the blob cache size.
 This option is ignored if `shared-blob` is enabled.

+zeo-client-drop-cache-rather-verify
+  Indicates that the cache should be dropped rather than verified when the verification optimization is not available (e.g. when the ZEO server restarted).
+Defaults to 'False'.

 zeo-storage
   Set the storage number of the ZEO storage.
 Defaults to '1'.

 zeo-var
   Used in the ZEO storage snippets to configure the ZEO var folder.
   Defaults to $INSTANCE_HOME/var.

-zeo-drop-cache-rather-verify
-  Indicates that the cache should be dropped rather than verified when the verification optimization is not available (e.g. when the ZEO server restarted).
-Defaults to 'False'.

 Advanced options
 ----------------